-The Tornabene Theatre is a flexible ‘black box’ theatre space.
+The Tornabene Theatre is a flexible ‘black box’ theatre space that can seat up to 300 people.
 The Tornabene is used for three major productions each season.
 This is the production of Hay Fever in 2011.

 Stage Combat is regularly taught to members of the Arizona Repertory Theatre and frequently takes advantage of the Tucson climate to hold class in the courtyard in front of the Tornabene Theatre.

 The School of Theatre, Film & Television has four large studios for acting classes, musical theatre classes, Studio Series performances and rehearsals.
 This is a warm-up session for the sophomore Acting class.

 The Tornabene Theatre during a scenery paint call for The 25th Annual Putnam County Spelling Bee in 2010.

 The Marroney Theatre

 The Marroney Theatre was built in 1956.
 It is a 332-seat proscenium auditorium that was refurbished in 1993 with new seats, carpeting, stage drapes, lighting system and sound system.